Whatever Happened To ... The Campaign To Ban Spanking?

 Other countries are also moving toward prohibition, says Joan Durrant, professor of community health science at the University of Manitoba.
 A constitutional court in South Africa is weighing the legality of a current law that allows corporal punishment of children.
 Japan, Scotland, Wales and Italy are also moving in that direction, she says.

 Goats are curious animals, and Goats and Soda is a curious blog.
-Over the next week, we'll be looking back at some of our favorite stories to see "whatever happened to ..."
+Over the course of a week, we're looking back at some of our favorite stories to see "whatever happened to ..."

 But continuing opposition and controversy remain, as demonstrated by the seeming success that turned into disappointment in the Philippines this year.
 Both houses of the country's Congress had passed the Positive Discipline Bill — a proposed law that had been first introduced in 2008 and had been debated every year since 2012.
 The bill calls for banning all forms of physical violence as well as nonphysical abuse that humiliates or degrades.